Knowledge bank

 Dreaming of a flashy new phone or a sleek laptop but don’t have the funds?
 No worries!
 With easy access to loans, getting what you want is simpler than ever.
-In today’s economy, debt is no longer a dirty word – it’s often seen as a stepping stone to new opportunities.
+In today’s economy, debt is no longer a dirty word as it is often seen as a stepping stone to new opportunities.
 But here’s the catch, borrowing responsibly means paying back on time.
 If not, you might find yourself caught in something far less glamorous, i.e., the dreaded debt trap.
 What exactly is a debt trap, and why should you avoid it at all costs?
-Let’s dive in to explore how to safeguard your financial future and stay stress-free.
+Let us dive in to explore how to safeguard your financial future and stay stress-free.

 A debt trap happens when a person borrows money and struggles to pay it back, leading them to take on even more loans just to cover their previous debts.
 It is like a vicious cycle, where the person keeps borrowing to repay older loans, and the debt keeps piling up.
 This can be common when people use credit cards or personal loans for things like buying gadgets or covering everyday expenses, without planning how to repay them.
 Over time, the interest on these loans grows, making it harder to clear the debt.
 This can cause serious financial stress, as the person may end up paying more in interest than they originally borrowed, putting their financial future at risk.